 Thankfully, this system is well over 3,200 kilometers away as of Thursday night so there is sufficient time to wait and watch.

 Though no operational models develop Tropical Wave 55, they continue to show an area of gusty winds generally staying north and east of the Lesser Antilles.

 Less than 30% of the EMCWF ensembles (EPS) bring this system to tropical depression strength over the next 5 days, with none bringing it to tropical storm strength as of Thursday evening model runs.

 Individual model runs are just one possible outcome from a myriad of outcomes.
 Weather does not always follow what is modeled, and even what may be forecast.
 Beware of individual model runs being posted on social media.

-Always check the National Hurricane Center for the latest information for tropical cyclones and your local meteorological offices for country-specific advisories concerning this low-pressure system.
+Always check the National Hurricane Center for the latest information for tropical cyclones and your local meteorological offices for country-specific advisories.

 What should I do?

-Secondly, if you are a risk-averse person, now is a good time to check your inclement weather, flood or hurricane season plan, ensuring your preparedness supplies are not expired, stocked and in a safe location.
+If you are a risk-averse person, now is a good time to check your inclement weather, flood, or hurricane season plan, ensuring your preparedness supplies are not expired, stocked, and in a safe location.

 The Office of Disaster Preparedness and Management has put together a comprehensive guide for preparing for the Wet and Hurricane Season.